DJcodess/Pinpoint/README.md

 Our solution for this problem can be summarized as follows:

 - For storing data at-scale, we use a document-based NoSQL Database ([MongoDB](https://www.mongodb.com/), hosted at Google Cloud) as our `primary DB`.
-This is used to store the majority of data relating to products, merchants, prices, etc.
+This is used to store the majority of data relating to products, merchants, price quotes, etc.
-- For making fast queries, and accessing frequently-used data, we store a mapping of merchant to set of serviceable pincodes in ([Redis](https://redis.io/), hosted at Google Cloud), as our `secondary DB`.
-This is used to check if a particular merchant services a given pincode.
+- For making fast queries, and accessing frequently-used data, we store a mapping of "merchant-ID" to "set of serviceable pincodes" in ([Redis](https://redis.io/), hosted at Google Cloud), as our `secondary DB` or in-memory storage.
+This is used to check if a particular merchant services the given user pincode.
-- We create a simple API using [Express](https://expressjs.com/) to serve the data and interact with our 2 databases using `POST` and `GET` methods.
+- We create a simple [API](https://api-dot-pinpointgcp.df.r.appspot.com) using [Express](https://expressjs.com/) to serve the data and interact with our 2 databases using `POST` and `GET` methods.
-- When a user opens the ecommerce page for any product, product details are fetched from primary DB and stored in client-side, which includes the list of merchants that deliver that product.
+- When a user opens the e-commerce page for any product, the product details are fetched from primary DB and stored in client-side, which includes the list of merchant-IDs, for each merchant that delivers the product.
-- Once the user enters their pincode to check the serviceability, the list of merchants is traversed, and a query is made to see if the merchant sells the product from secondary DB or cache in constant `O(1)` time.
+- Once the user enters their pincode to check the serviceability in their region, the list of merchant-IDs is traversed, and the in-memory `secondary DB` is queried to see if the merchant delivers to that pincode in constant `O(1)` time, parallely for each merchant.
-- If there is a match, the merchant is displayed to the user along with the price quote.
+- If there is a pincode match, the merchant details are displayed to the user along with the price quoted by them, by making a final query to `primary DB`, where appropriate indexes have been created to make the queries even faster.
+- The system is designed to work well with scale, as more merchants are added in the ONDC database.

 ![Pinpoint Realtime Query Workflow](/server/images/Pinpoint_workflow.png)